Shyam K. Sharan, Ph.D.

 RESEARCH SUMMARY

 Breast cancer is one of most common malignancies in women.
 Mutations in BRCA1 and BRCA2 are linked to increased risk of early onset familial breast and ovarian cancers.
 In an effort to reduce the mortality due to breast cancer through prevention and early diagnosis, sequencing based genetic tests are available to identify BRCA1 and BRCA2 mutation carriers.
 Such tests have led to identification of several hundreds of sequence variants that are of unknown clinical significance.
 We are using mouse embryonic stem cells as well as humanized and knock-in mouse models to distinguish between neutral or non-pathogenic and deleterious or pathogenic variants.
 Dr. Sharan is Deputy Director of the Mouse Cancer Genetics Program (MCGP).
 Dr. Sharan is also Director of the Center for Advanced Preclinical Research (CAPR) and heads the BRCA Variants Analysis Unit.
-A list of classified variants can be found on this link to the BRCA Variants Analysis Unit.
+The BRCA Variants Analysis Unit focuses on functional classification of BRCA2 variants.
+Click here to access the BRCA2 VARIANT EXPLORER

 Areas of Expertise